 INCLUDE A BRAND BLURB

-A lot of the product packaging that I see among healthy food and beverage brands miss out on this golden opportunity – conveying a message.
+A lot of the product packaging that I see among better-for-you F&B CPG brands miss out on this golden opportunity – conveying a message.
 Customers cannot memorize everything about your product but a message that can resonate with them can do wonders.
 It could be your first winning shot to convince a buyer to learn more about and try your product.

 One brand that not only does well in displaying a prominent brand name, showing a product photo, and highlighting few benefits while also conveying a well-crafted brand blurb would be Outsanding Foods.